Motoufiq/DC_Gen3_Module_Analysis/README.md

 2. The input data are *.txt files containing Gene Symbol column as mandatory.

 3. The output data (see table below) of this analysis is Motif_Enrichment_AUC_Histogram_Plot.pdf, Best_Enrichment_Motifs_NES_Plot.pdf,  motifEnrichmentTable.csv, motifEnrichmentTable_wGenes.csv, Motif_data_table.html, and Network.html.
-For more details about the interpretation of the outputs of the RcisTarget R package, refer the documentation link provided above.
+For more details about the outputs (plots, data tables, refer the documentation link provided above.

    Note:

    *  *All the plots and csv files can be opened by a simple left click and viewed in RcisTarget Full Data Analysis column (see below), however, Motif_data_table.html and Network.html cannot be viewed by a simple left click.
 To view the interactive Motif data table and Network for the appropriate module, click on the link under each column provided below*

    *  *Best_Enrichment_Motifs_NES_Plot.pdf and Network.html outputs are only the outputs of subset data (considering the top 3 best motif enrichments).
-This is because the size of the output files and limitation of storage.
-However, it is worth noting it is possible to include all motifs while performing the analysis*
+This is because the size of the output files and limitation of storage space.
+However, it is worth noting it is possible to include all motifs while performing the analysis.
+This generates larger data files, requires more storage space and more computation*

 4. In summary, from RcisTarget analysis, outputs were obtained for a total of 235 modules successfully, however, 147 modules failed to run (due to non-matching Gene Symbol identifier between the input file and motif database).
 Hence, no results will be found for these modules.